 ## # ℹ 2 more variables: `Random savings ($K)` <dbl>, `CATE advantage ($K)` <dbl>

 The advantage of CATE-ranking is largest at small budgets.
-As you approach 100% the gap narrows to zero (because eventually you're treating everyone regardless of order).
-This is the practical value of heterogeneous treatment effects: they tell you the optimal order, even when the optimal quantity turns out to be "all of them."
+As you approach 100% the gap narrows to zero (because eventually you're intervening on every First Shift machine regardless of order).
+This is the practical value of heterogeneous treatment effects: they tell you the optimal order of intervention, even when the optimal quantity turns out to be "all of them."

 # Summary stats